varocarbas/FlexibleParser_Java/README.md

 [![Build Status](https://travis-ci.org/varocarbas/FlexibleParser_Java.svg?branch=master)](https://travis-ci.org/varocarbas/FlexibleParser_Java)

--- NOTE: this is the conversion to Java of the original C# version stored in the [FlexibleParser repository](https://github.com/varocarbas/FlexibleParser). --
+**NOTE:** this is the conversion to Java of the original C# code stored in the [FlexibleParser repository](https://github.com/varocarbas/FlexibleParser).

 FlexibleParser is a multi-purpose parsing library based upon the following ideas: